3rd July 2019

 Matters of Interest

 The Hon.
 J.S.L.
 DAWKINS (15:32): It was my great privilege to attend the 3,000th meeting of the Rotary Club of Gawler at the Nixon’s Function Centre in Gawler on Monday 1 July.
 This dinner meeting also saw the induction of President Steve Barilla as the 66th president of the club by outgoing president Jacqui Atyeo.

 A particular feature of the night was the toast to Rotary International and to Australia by the Hon.
 Bruce Eastick, who is now well into his 90s.
 He stood up and delivered that toast without a note.
 Dr Eastick, of course, was a charter member of that Rotary Club, so he has been a member of that Rotary Club longer than I have been alive.

 The guest speaker of the night was the Hon.
-Neil Andrew, former member for Wakefield for more than two decades, and former speaker of the House of Representatives.
-Neil, who was an honorary member of the Gawler Rotary club, gave a terrific snapshot of the club's service right across the local community, national issues and the many aspects of international service, including a very strong commitment to Rotary's commitment to end polio.
-Another particular program that I think is worthy of mention here—and I will quote extracts from the club's annual report—is the Indigenous Health Scholarship Student::09
+Neil Andrew, former member for Wakefield for more than two decades and former speaker of the House of Representatives.
+Neil, who was an honorary member of the Gawler Rotary Club, gave a terrific snapshot of the club’s service right across the local community, national issues and the many aspects of international service, including Rotary’s very strong commitment to end polio.
+Another particular program that I think is worthy of mention here—and I will quote extracts from the club’s annual report—is the Indigenous Health Scholarship student:

 This year we briefly sponsored Arleye Jongbloed, who was then awarded a higher scholarship, and moved on to that.
 We wish her well.
 We now have Montana Doudle, another great student, who is in her 3rd year of a 4 year Physiotherapy Degree.